 A fast-growing provider of enterprise software products recognized the need to become an established global brand in order to achieve ambitious growth targets.
 Although interest in the brand was on the rise, the company ranked 18th in terms of perceived influence in the industry.

-With the backdrop of sever cost pressure, repeated layoffs and restructures and a fearful workforce, the training and education function of a large global financial services firm (including its own business university) was in trouble – disjointed, highly inefficient and providing service of varying quality.
+With the backdrop of severe cost pressure, repeated layoffs and restructures and a fearful workforce, the training and education function of a large global financial services firm (including its own business university) was in trouble – disjointed, highly inefficient and providing service of varying quality.

 Lime braved the Australian outback in order to create a breakthrough for the on-the-ground operations team and senior management of a multi-national primary industries conglomerate.
 Recent service disruptions in the mining and transportation business had put operations under severe pressure.